MaximeNGY/4CITE/back-end/README.md

 - For production deployment, ensure sensitive environment variables like `DATABASE_PASSWORD` and `JWT_SECRET` are securely managed using a secrets manager.
 - Docker Compose services use default ports.
 Modify the `docker-compose.yml` file if you experience port conflicts.
-- A Discord bot has been enabled to monitor the most important events relative to this repository.
-Join the [Discord channel](https://discord.gg/8jjrztYUTZ)